- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 - information regarding your browser and device (e.g. internet service provider’s domain, browser’s type and version, operating system and platform, screen resolution, device manufacturer and model);

-- information provided by you during registration to receive one or more newsletters (e.g. address, type of profile and interest in one or several newsletters);
+- information provided by you during registration to receive one or more newsletters (e.g. address, type of profile and interest in one or several newsletters); and

 - for analysts following our company, their estimates and any related opinions, forecasts, or projections.

 To the extent authorised or required by law, we may also process sensitive data, such as trade union membership or health data.
-GBL will only do so as strictly required for the relevant purposes listed in Section 4 below or to comply with a legal obligation and, where required, subject to having obtained your prior consent.
+GBL will only do so as strictly required for the relevant purposes listed in section 4 below or to comply with a legal obligation and, where required, subject to having obtained your prior consent.
 In such case, the data will be accessed and processed solely under the responsibility of a representative of GBL who is subject to an obligation of confidentiality.

 Whenever personal data is collected (e.g. in forms), we will indicate whether the provision of such data is mandatory (e.g. with an asterisk) and the consequences of a refusal to provide the requested data.